SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab2 (Bagian 1).md

 - Difficult to respond to changes.
 - Written specs are often difficult for users to read.

+### Menerapkan Waterfall Bila

+- Requirements are complete and very well-known
+- Product definition is stable
+- Technology is understood
+- The project is large, expensive, and complicated

 ### V

 ### Prototyping